top of page

 A brief history of ESG

 Today, ESG has evolved into the primary framework used by businesses to measure the risks and opportunities inherent in their operations, as a means to assess the full impact of their activities.
 It involves scoring against globally-recognised standards, designed to help businesses objectively measure, monitor and report on their sustainability performance.
-The goal of ESG is not to constrict a business’ prospects, but to strengthen and boost resilience, thereby securing a more sustainable future for stakeholders.
+The aim of ESG is not to constrict a business’ prospects, but to strengthen and boost resilience, thereby securing a more sustainable future for stakeholders.

 The ESG framework sets out three 'pillars', against which a business measures its impact, summarised as follows -